colin-gourlay/sundown-sessions/src/content/releases/v/van-halen/5150/index.md

 ---
 ## About

-5150 is a release by Van Halen released in 1986-09-03.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Why Can't This Be Love.
+*5150* earns its place in the Sundown Sessions catalogue through “Why Can't This Be Love”, a selection that offers a direct route into Van Halen's work.

+Heard in the context of the full release, “Why Can't This Be Love” is an invitation to explore beyond the track featured on the show.